Wal-Mart's Vudu launches on iPad without an app

 "It's not an app," said Edward Lichty, general manager of Vudu.
 "It's an all-browser experience.
 But you access it in a similar way."

 Apple introduced new terms and conditions recently that required publishers to give the company 30 percent of the price of any content they sell through apps.
-Since then, some providers, including Amazon.com Inc, have changed the way their apps work to avoid sharing revenue.
+Since then, some providers, including Amazon.com Inc (AMZN.O), have changed the way their apps work to avoid sharing revenue.

 Vudu's Lichty said Apple's new terms and conditions were partly behind the way Vudu was launched on the iPad.